 These easy no bake vanilla cookies are delicious.
 They are perfect for when you need a quick cookie dessert and for the holidays.

-The best part about these is that they only take a few ingredients.
+The best part about these no bake vanilla cookies is that they only take a few ingredients.
 There is no baking involved either!
 Just whip up the mixture on the stove and set them out to dry.

 You can serve these right along with your favorite Christmas cookies during the holidays or as a simple at-home treat.

 They also make the perfect school treat!
-If you have a school party or classroom celebration coming up, these no bake vanilla cookies are easy to make and the kids will love them.
+If you have a school party or classroom celebration coming up, these no bake vanilla treats are easy to make and the kids will love them.

 What’s the Secret to these Vanilla No Bake Cookies?

-If you’ve never tried no bake vanilla cookies, this is your chance!
-They’re very much like the original no bake cookies with the cocoa and the oats, just vanilla flavor.
+If you’ve never tried no bake cookies with quick oats, this is your chance!
+They’re very much like the original cookies with the cocoa and the oats, just vanilla flavor.
 Since the cookies use pudding, they’re also a little more creamy and have a burst of vanilla flavor to them thanks to that secret ingredient!

 Prep time: 5 minutes